n4t3rusch/ACM-Emailer/README.md

 Goals:

-Emailer should send announcements to both email list and discord. possibly insta.
+The emailer should send personalized announcements to user's E-mail Send an announcement on discord.